jKm00/hiking-equipment/README.md

 ## Contact

-Eduard Cristea - falniir@gmail.com
+Eduard Andrei Cristea - eduardac@ntnu.no
-Richileu Bailey - richileb@ntnu.no
+Richileu Alphonso Bailey - richileb@ntnu.no
 Torstein Eide - torstei@ntnu.no
 Joakim Edvardsen - joakied@ntnu.no

 <p align="right">(<a href="#top">back to top</a>)</p>